ITR Filing Deadline Missed?

 • Interest Payments: SGBs pay an annual interest, which is credited semi-annually to the investor's bank account.
 The final redemption amount includes the principal along with the accrued interest upon maturity.

-Who should invest in Gold Bonds?
+Who Should Invest in Gold Bonds?

-Resident in India as defined under Foreign Exchange Management Act, 1999 are eligible to invest in SGB.
+Residents in India as defined under Foreign Exchange Management Act, 1999 are eligible to invest in SGB.
 Eligible investors include individuals, HUFs, trusts, universities and charitable institutions.
 Individual investors with subsequent change in residential status from resident to non-resident may continue to hold SGB till early redemption/maturity.

-What are the distinguished features of Gold Bonds?
+What are the Distinguished Features of Gold Bonds?

-Many distinct features of gold bonds make it an attractive investment option too.
+Many distinct features of gold bonds make it an attractive investment option, too.
 Like,

 • It can also earn you a fixed-interest income bi-annually.